 Publicly Owned Energy Company

-The recent draft Energy Strategy Consultation which ran from January – May 2017 included a question on the potential role and remit of “a Government Owned Energy Company to help the growth of local and community projects”.
+The draft Energy Strategy Consultation which ran from January – May 2017 included a question on the potential role and remit of “a Government Owned Energy Company to help the growth of local and community projects”.
 In addition to the consultation a workshop was held, and well attended, on the 27 March 2017 to explore with stakeholders’ first-hand their views on the potential for a Government Owned Energy Company.

 Future Consultancy Support